ChristineHarris/Wine-Quality-Classification/README.md

 # Wine-Quality-Classification

 Within the wine industry, certification and quality assessment are conducted via physicochemical and sensory tests.
-Some of these sensory tests such as taste preference are performed by wine experts and are therefore prone to a certain degree of subjectivity.
+Some of these sensory tests, such as taste and preference, are performed by wine experts and are therefore prone to a certain degree of subjectivity.
 Physicochemical tests, on the other hand, create objective measurements of a wine's properties (such as acidity and pH).
 The purpose of this analysis is to explore the degree to which these physicochemical tests on their own can predict wine quality, potentially prompting a reevaluation of the current system and heavy reliance on wine tasters.

 ## Data